Prior Learning Assessment (PLA)

 NOTE: A minimum of 25% of the credits for the HCC certificate or degree must be completed at HCC.
 (Residency Requirement).
 Please note that credit earned by Advanced Placement (AP) exams does not count toward the six hour requirement.

 HCC seeks to provide access to advanced college credit and PLA credit opportunities for all students.
 In doing so, fees are kept as low as possible.
-Every student who applies for advanced college credit must work with an advisor to complete the appropriate Application for Prior Learning Assessment Form and submit a $25 fee.
-Students submitting multiple options on one application (due to multiple sources of credit) only need to pay one $25 fee.
-No fee for military or veteran students.
+Every student who applies for Prior Learning Assessment credit must work with an advisor to complete the appropriate Prior Learning Assessment requirements and submit a $25 fee per course.
+Students submitting multiple options on one application (due to multiple sources of credit) must pay $25 per course.
+The fee is waived for military students.
+There is no fee for national exams or articulated agreements.

 This fee is only paid upon submission of the portfolio for review to determine if college credits can be awarded for the college-level learning acquired outside of the traditional college setting, such as learning gained at work.